 Registration must be made during the indicated periods, otherwise it will not be possible to take the exam.

-If your registration is successful, you will receive an automatic confirmation e-mail to the unibz e-mail address.
+If your registration is successful, you will immediately receive an automatic confirmation e-mail to the unibz e-mail address.

 The system automatically recognizes which module(s) you will need to complete.